jbh/bolt-ibmi/docs/QUICKSTART.md

 [Back to Index...](./#index)

-# Bolt IBM i - Quickstart
+# Bolt for IBM i - Quickstart
 A convenient quickstart guide for IBM i.

 ## Install Prerequisites